-A typical Instagram profile is loaded with images, but there’s no argument about the most important image of them all; it’s the little circular one at the top right corner of your profile.
-All your cherished profile visitors will see your Instagram profile picture and bio first (these are the only elements they see if you have a private account).
+A typical Instagram profile is loaded with images, but all your profile visitors will see your Instagram profile picture and bio first.
 This is you telling the world who you are, so it has to be ‘picture-perfect’, right?

 For every business/brand/agency page, having the right Instagram profile picture is imperative.
-This is because it shows what your company is all about in just one image (since there are no cover photos for Instagram).
-If you are a company selling creative products, your profile picture should reflect that.
-So give a thought about what your business represents and portray that in the Instagram profile picture.
+This is because it shows what your company is all about in just one image.
 [Side Note: Bios also help convey what a business/handle represents, but these are often written in a rush.
 Check out how you can write a great one!]

-It is also a good idea to stick with a profile picture once you’ve had it updated, especially if you are a brand or your influencer.
-Eventually, your community or followers will have familiarized with this profile picture, and it will become an essential brand element for you.
-Think of it as a brand logo; you wouldn’t go around changing that every year, would you?
-This is relevant to other aspects of your profile page as well, like bio and username.
-More on this later!
+It is also a good idea to stick with a profile picture once you’ve had it updated, especially if you are a brand or an influencer.
+Eventually, your community or followers will be familiarized with this profile picture, and it will become an essential brand element for you.

 Reasons why you should have a good Instagram profile picture